-B-9: Equal Compensation during Severe Weather or Emergency
+B-8: Equal Compensation during Severe Weather or Emergency

-- 1. If an emergency or severe weather forces the closure of Princeton buildings and/or offices, the employees of this bargaining unit shall receive comp time for all hours worked during their regular work hours in addition to time and one half (1 1⁄2) their normal rate of pay for all hours worked during the closure. - 2.
-If Princeton buildings and/or offices remain open during the emergency or severe weather, yet any employees outside this bargaining unit are permitted to go home or remain home and receive their normal days' pay without utilizing any of their own personal benefit time, then employees in this bargaining unit shall receive comp time for all hours worked during their regular work period in which other employees were allowed to go home or remain home and receive their normal pay.
-In addition, employees shall receive time and one half (1 1⁄2) their normal rate of pay for all hours worked during the severe weather or emergency while other employees were sent home or remained home and received their normal days' pay.
+- A. If an emergency or severe weather forces the closure of Princeton buildings and/or offices, the full time employees of this bargaining unit shall receive compensation time for all hours worked during their regular work hours in addition to time and one half (11⁄2) their normal rate of pay for all hours worked during the closure. - B. If Princeton buildings and/or offices remain open during the emergency or severe weather, yet any employees outside this bargaining unit are permitted to go home or remain home and receive their normal days' pay without utilizing any of their own personal benefit time, then full time employees in this bargaining unit shall receive compensation time for all hours worked during their regular work period in which other employees were allowed to go home or remain home and receive their normal pay.
+In addition, full time employees shall receive time and one half (11⁄2) their normal rate of pay for all hours worked during the severe weather or emergency while other employees were sent home or remained home and received their normal days' pay. - C. Part time employees, in any of the above situations, will receive time and one half (11⁄2) their normal rate of pay for all hours worked.
+Part time employees will not receive any compensation time for hours worked.